 These lands contain an abundance of commercial and cultural resources that the Hoopa

 Tribe has relied on for thousands of years.
-The Hoopa Valley Indian Reservation is
+The Hoopa Valley Tribal Reservation is

 the largest forested Reservation in the State of California.